ClinicPins

 Medical Council of Thailand + Thai Board of Ophthalmology

-Every physician practising in Thailand must hold an active Medical Council of Thailand licence.
-For LASIK, the surgeon must also be certified by the Thai Board of Ophthalmology under the Royal College of Ophthalmologists of Thailand (RCOPT).
-The MCT's public licence-verification tool lets you confirm any ophthalmologist's registration directly.
+Every doctor working in Thailand must hold a current Medical Council of Thailand licence.
+For LASIK, the surgeon must also be certified by the Thai Board of Ophthalmology (set up by the Royal College of Ophthalmologists of Thailand, or RCOPT).
+You can confirm any surgeon's registration on the Medical Council of Thailand's public look-up tool.

 ISRS or AAO membership

-Modern Thai refractive centres run Zeiss VisuMax (for ReLEx SMILE), Alcon WaveLight EX500 or Zeiss MEL 90 (for LASIK / Femto-LASIK), and Zeiss VisuMax or Ziemer femtosecond lasers for bladeless flap creation.
-These are the same platforms used in top US and European refractive clinics — the laser does the same work regardless of the country it sits in.
+Top Thai eye centres use the Zeiss VisuMax (for SMILE and for making the flap in Femto-LASIK), the Alcon WaveLight EX500 or Zeiss MEL 90 (for reshaping the cornea), and Zeiss or Ziemer lasers for the bladeless flap.
+These are the same machines used in top US and European clinics.
+The laser does the same job in Bangkok as it does in New York or London.

 What the research says

-The biggest modern LASIK review — 97 studies covering 67,893 eyes — found 99.5% of eyes hit 20/40 or better vision without glasses, 90.9% hit 20/20 or better, and 98.5% of patients were happy with the result.
-A 2017 review that pulled together 68 trials covering 19,786 eyes found LASIK, Femto-LASIK and ReLEx SMILE all give similar vision outcomes, with the bladeless versions hitting the target prescription a bit more reliably than older blade-cut LASIK.
-In plain English: laser vision correction is one of the most predictable operations in medicine, and the laser and surgeon matter more than the clinic's branding.
+The largest modern LASIK review pulled together 97 studies covering 67,893 eyes.
+It found 99.5% of patients ended up with vision good enough to drive without glasses, 90.9% reached full 20/20 vision, and 98.5% were happy with the result.
+A separate 2017 review of 68 trials and 19,786 eyes found standard LASIK, Femto-LASIK, and SMILE all give similar vision.
+The bladeless versions hit the target prescription a bit more reliably.
+In plain English: laser vision correction is one of the most predictable operations in medicine.
+The surgeon and the laser matter more than the clinic's name on the door.

-On the SMILE vs LASIK question, a 2023 review of 3,486 eyes across 26 studies found SMILE and LASIK give the same visual sharpness, with SMILE causing a bit less dry eye afterwards and slightly better low-light contrast at 3–6 months.
-SMILE is flapless — the surgeon removes a small disc of corneal tissue (a lenticule) through a 2–4 mm side opening — so the cornea heals up a touch faster, but the trip is the same length: surgery day, day-1 follow-up, fly home.
-SMILE costs 15–30% more than Femto-LASIK and isn't an option for every prescription — farsightedness (hyperopia) is typically ruled out.
+On SMILE versus LASIK, a 2023 review of 3,486 eyes across 26 studies found the two give the same sharpness of vision.
+SMILE causes a little less dry eye and gives slightly better contrast in low light at 3 to 6 months.
+SMILE has no flap.
+Instead, the surgeon removes a small disc of tissue from inside the cornea (a lenticule) through a 2 to 4 mm opening on the side.
+The cornea heals a bit faster, but the trip is the same length: surgery day, next-day follow-up, fly home.
+SMILE costs 15 to 30% more than Femto-LASIK and is not an option for every prescription — farsighted people, for example, are usually not candidates.

 Risks to be aware of